-Founders MINI TIPI TRISHA PITURA MELANIE BERNARD Trisha Pitura is originally from Sudbury, Ontario and is a member of Nipissing First Nation.
+TRISHA PITURA MELANIE BERNARD

+Trisha Pitura is originally from Sudbury, Ontario and is a member of Nipissing First Nation.
 She spent all her summers in Dokis First Nation and currently resides in Gatineau, Québec with her three children and husband.

 Mélanie Bernard was born and raised in Quebec City now residing in Gatineau with her family.
 She is a teacher by profession, and stayed home to raise her two girls.
 Trisha and Mélanie met at a community program for their children, became mommy friends and created a brand that woman fell in love with.

 MINI TIPI is a Canadian women-owned company founded in 2016 that creates small batch quality goods for your home and family.
 Their designs are inspired not only by their lifestyles, but also by their proud Canadian and Indigenous heritage to develop a truly unique line of goods that are as practical and useful as they are stylish and beautifully made.
 Collaborating with Indigenous artists has allowed MINI TIPI to set themselves apart supporting artists and celebrating culture.
-All of their products such as their blankets, women's shawls, childrens ponchos and baby products are designed, cut and sewn in Québec.
+All of their products such as their blankets, women's shawls, children's ponchos and baby products are designed, cut and sewn in Québec.
 It is extremely important to MINI TIPI to give back to the community through donations to local food banks and Indigenous women crisis centres, and sharing products to those in need.

 Trisha has a passion for textiles and creating unique products that can be used in one's everyday adventures, her role is to manage production and product design.
-A fun fact: Trisha is she loves spending her time near the water and loves using her dyson!
 Mélanie has a passion for knowledge and the business side of the brand, her role is to manage sales, marketing, e-commerce platforms and shipping.